Uniform rational polytopes of foliated threefolds and the global ACC: Introduction

-The proof of Theorem \ref{thm: global acc threefold} is another interesting application of the theory of uniform rational polytopes.
-By using the theory of uniform rational polytopes, we can reduce the proof of Theorem \ref{thm: global acc threefold} to the case of rational coefficients.
+The proof of Theorem \ref{thm: global acc threefold} is an application of the theory of uniform rational polytopes which allows us to reduce Theorem \ref{thm: global acc threefold} to the case of rational coefficients.
 This reduction greatly simplifies the arguments and allows us to bypass the difficulties arising from the lack of effective birationality for foliations.

 As a direct corollary of Theorem \ref{thm: uniform rational polytope foliation intro}, we obtain the following result on the accumulation points of lc thresholds of foliations.
-Again, the condition ``projective" is added in Corollary \ref{cor: accumulation point foliated threefold lct} only for consistency with the references.
+Again, the projectivity condition is added in Corollary \ref{cor: accumulation point foliated threefold lct} only for consistency with references.

 \begin{cor} Let $\Ii\subset [0,1]$ be a DCC set such that $\bar\Ii\subset\mathbb Q$.
 We consider the set of foliated lc thresholds in dimension $3$

 Then the accumulation points of $\lct_{\fol}(3,\Ii)$ are rational numbers. \end{cor}